unfoldingWord/uw-content-validation/README.md

 Still unfinished (in rough priority order):

+1. Finish adding line number as a separate notice field
 1. Standardise parameters according to best practice (i.e., dereferencing, etc.)
 1. Document the API
 1. Publish to NPM so that the functions may be easily used by other software -- this may involve some changes to the folder structure, etc. as we only want the core functions published in this way -- not the demo code